 Experiences never commoditize.
 By its very nature, an experience is personalized, tailored, configurable and adaptable for businesses and consumers alike.
 Add in rich information, and it’s clear to see why that is the case.

 At the other end of the continuum, capacity and much of the telecom services portfolio space are rapidly commoditizing, making revenue and margin growth an increasingly challenging prospect for wholesale operators.
 Yet, with the rise of 5G, edge computing and private cellular networks, wholesale businesses are sitting on a rich seam of new, potential opportunities to attract retail partners.
 Approaching those new areas with the same portfolio-led business model is, however, the very definition of insanity.

 Putting an enhanced digital engagement and commercial model front and center of the wholesale offer is a key way of turning the tide of commoditization and disintermediation.
-A digital commerce platform that provides a win-win-win for wholesalers, retailers and end customers alike by acknowledging the accelerated “shift to digital” in society and business and executing an experience-led portfolio strategy that amplifies the value of the portfolio through an experience-centric lens.
+A modern monetization platform that provides a win-win-win for wholesalers, retailers and end customers alike by acknowledging the accelerated “shift to digital” in society and business and executing an experience-led portfolio strategy that amplifies the value of the portfolio through an experience-centric lens.